NBISweden/SCoRe_user_doc/docs/courses.md

     As of now, this page is incomplete, possibly incorrect and open for [contributions](CONTRIBUTING.md).

+There are multiple types of [resources](resources.md) you may need.
-Courses are a resource too.
+Knowledge is a resource too.
+This page shows the places to increase your knowledge in a learning environment, as provided by courses and training.

 For now, here is an overview of courses: